 The AD2 Suite project folder contains two project files, one for users who own Max for Live, and one for the users who do not.
 In each of the project files are three presets to choose from:

 - Pre Fader preset – This preset disregards the internal mixer of Addictive Drums 2.
 The loudness of the channels is determined by the faders in Live alone.
 This causes the native drumkit presets to sound slightly different from the previews inside Addictive Drums 2.

 - Post Fader preset – The internal mixer of Addictive Drums 2 is still in use, causing the presets to sound identical to the previews inside Addictive Drums 2.
 You can determine the final balance of the sounds with Live’s mixer.

 - 2ch preset – All separate outputs have been disabled, and all sound comes out of one stereo channel in Live.
 All mixing must be done internally in Addictive Drums 2.

-Presets of AD2 Suite.
+Project folder and presets of AD2 Suite.

 To access the Map Window of Addictive Drums 2, open the plug-in and click the “?” in the top right corner of the plug-in window.
 Then, select “Map Window”.